nzue-wow/Lernperiode_7/readme.md

 - [ ] Remember last searches and allow quick reloading of lyrics.

 ✍️ Today I did...
 (50-100 Wörter)
-Today I added a delete Button to each favorite so yo can remove saved songs indivvvidually.
-I also set a limit of five favortes, wich prevents the list from getting too long.
+Today I added a delete Button to each favorite so yo can remove saved songs individually.
+I also set a limit of five favortes, witch prevents the list from getting too long.
 Alos i improved the readability of the lyrics by adjusting the styling, making the test more clearer.

+## 28.11
+- [x] Make the sharing button work(share on social media, whatsapp or export lyrics as text file.
+- [x] Remember last searches and allow quick reloading of lyrics.
+- [ ] Make the Searched History field as a dropdown list.
+- [ ] Add Dark / Light Mode button for the page